shubhgoel04/demo/README.md

 # student portfolio

 Hey!
 Welcome to my portfolio.
 I am lerning how to use github....

+For now I am still learning C.